hxDaedalus/hxDaedalus-luxe-examples/README.md

 hxDaedalus-NME-OpenFL-Examples
 ==============================

-This is the Openfl/NME examples repository for the Haxe version of the as3 Daedalus-lib, currently it is being reworked and examples will not work please try the hxml ones to be found here instead.
+This is the Openfl/NME examples repository for the Haxe version of the as3 Daedalus-lib, Currently it is being reworked and examples will not work untill new paths are corrected, please try the hxml ones to be found here instead.

 https://github.com/Justinfront/hxDaedalus-Examples